Skip to main content

 • setPairVariable: Stores data, such as realized and unrealized profits, to a location that can be accessed by all AutoConfig jobs.

-Explanation of the custom code
+Explanation of the Custom Code

 • The unrealizedPnl code calculates the unrealized profit and loss for the pair by taking the current quote balance, multiplying it by the current bid price, and subtracting the average buy price multiplied by the quote balance.
 This gives the current unrealized profit or loss.